gurkangullu/CaptchaForWindowsForms/README.md

 If you want to use this program in your own project, you can download the dll file included in the project, add it to your project and use all the features. :blush:

+Please don't forget to share your requests and suggestions with me. :heart:

 ## Features:
 - You can customize the content of the Captcha image.
 These customizations:
 	- Numbers